dr-leo/pandaSDMX/doc/usage.rst

 Extracting the dataflows in a particular category
 ::::::::::::::::::::::::::::::::::::::::::::::::::

-To display the categorised items, in our case the dataflow definitions contained in our favorite category on exchange rates, we simply iterate over the `Category` instance (new in version 0.5):
+To display the categorised items, in our case the dataflow definitions contained in the category on exchange rates, we iterate over the `Category` instance (new in version 0.5):

 .. ipython:: python

     list(cat_response.categoryscheme.MOBILE_NAVI['07'])

-Behind the scenes, the iterator is constructed by accessing a sorted list of :class:`pandasdmx.model.Categorisation` instances.
-These maps a category to a categorised item both of which are represented by :class:`pandasdmx.model.Ref`.
-For simplicity, as from version 0.5, categorisations are no longer considered part of the user-facing API.

 Retrieving dataflows without using categories